Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 ‘Collection start time’ field is in the middle of the deposit, which is a bit confusing, so we suggest including it in the ‘Raw measurements’ section because it is the date in which these measurements were taken.
 In addition, we think the field should not allow introducing dates after the current day.

-### Performance test could be another record in the MBDB

-Many times, the performance test will be just another record in the MDBD, that option should be given in the interface by giving the recordID of the performance test

-### The input form is generally too complicated

-Generally speaking, it is very easy to get lost through the sections.
-Information with different levels of importance are presented at the same level in the interface and many times I don't know in which section and subsection I am

-Reducing the fields or eliminating full sections should be considered.

-Before eliminating fields we could try playing with the colors of the levels of the db.
-Another option could be that the third level of information should be shown only when it is dropped down.
-For instance: “Published test protocol” which is inside “Performance test” which is inside of “Instrument” should not be fully displayed and its background should be in yellow (this is just an example).

 ### Group mandatory fields

 The mandatory fields should be as much together as possible.
 Access rights and Metadata access rights should be displayed before Project information (which is not mandatory).
 If not, it becomes a bit confusing, especially if I click on “do not provide this data”

-### "Performance test" takes to much attention

-In the ‘Instrument’ section there is too much information about ‘Performance test’ which contributes to loss the focus.
-As an example of our confusion, we thought the “File” at the bottom of this section was the file with the raw data, but It was still related to the ‘performance test’.

-### More information about published work

-There is a ‘Publisher’ field which refers to editorial or journal but there is no option to include volume, issue, page, etc. Maybe this is too much information that we could collect from the DOI or a ‘cite’ option in the APA format in order to make the data entry more user-friendly.

 ### Include option reuse person information in more sections

 It could be great to include an option to indicate that the ‘principal contact’ is the same as the ‘depositor’ in order to not repeat information and reduce the number of fields the user has to complete manually.

-### Enter "Keywords" in one line

-Allowing enter ‘Keywords’ in ‘Record information’ in one line, separated by commas.

 ### indication that user is logged in is missing